brxndndiaz/TwittYT/README.md

 # TwittYT

-TwittYT is a Node.js project that posts random YouTube videos on Twitter at a scheduled interval.
+TwittYT: A Node.js project that seamlessly integrates the YouTube Data API and the Twitter API to effortlessly schedule and post captivating videos from your channel directly to your Twitter account.
-It uses the YouTube Data API and the Twitter API to fetch videos and post tweets.
+With easy configuration options, you can specify specific times for automatic posting, ensuring your followers are consistently engaged with your video content.
-You can configure the project to run at specific times and customize the content to suit your needs.
+Experience the power of TwittYT and enhance your social media presence with dynamic and personalized tweets that showcase your YouTube channel's finest moments.

 ## Prerequisites